What is magnetism?

 Ferromagnetic materials are the only materials strong enough to be drawn to a magnet.
 That is why we call them magnetic.

 However, all other substances also respond weakly to a magnetic field, via one or more other types of magnetism.
 When we expose a material to a magnetic field, it can respond in various ways.
 We distinguish between the following kinds of magnetism:

 - Spin glass magnetism

-A practical example of diamagnetism: water is weakly diamagnetic, about forty times less than for example pyrolytic carbon.
-But this is enough for light objects containing much water, to float if it they are in a strong magnetic field.
+A practical example of diamagnetism: water is weakly diamagnetic, about forty times less than, for example, pyrolytic carbon.
+This is enough for light objects - containing a lot of water - to float if they are in a strong magnetic field.

 This frog started floating for example, using a 16 tesla electromagnet at the High Magnetic Field Laboratory at Radboud University Nijmegen in the Netherlands.

 The most common permanent magnets are anisotropic, i.e. the magnet has a preferred direction of magnetic orientation and can only be magnetized along one axis.
 It is possible, however, to reverse the polarity of the magnet, which exchanges its north and south pole.
 Anti-isotropic magnets have a higher holding power than isotropic magnets.

 View our range of permanent magnets and find out what magnetic forces they possess.

 Magnetic material that is not pressed in a magnetic field is called isotropic.

 Antiferromagnetism is a form of magnetism that occurs in materials containing unpaired spins.
 The interactions that try to put these unpaired spins in opposite directions are stronger than the interactions that try to put the spins in parallel.